retrospct/tpe-web/README.md

 # Two Perfect Events Website

-*(Note: This repository is currently private but will be made public soon.)*

 This repository contains the source code for the [Two Perfect Events website](https://twoperfectevents.com).

 Two Perfect Events is a premier wedding and event planning company specializing in creating chic and multicultural experiences for creative souls.
 This website showcases their portfolio, details their services, hosts a blog, and provides ways for potential clients to get in touch.